Orleans Levee Board: Hurricane Katrina

-Changes to National and State Policy
+Changes to national and state policy

 After the levee failures, the immediate assumption was that the OLD commissioners were not engaged in flood protection.
 This was reinforced by corps spokespersons who repeatedly told a story of local levee board officials who "forced" the corps to build the system that failed.
 As revealed in an August 2015 article in the official journal of the World Water Council, the story is untrue, and responsibility for the levee failures belongs to the corps.
 Nonetheless, in the context of haste and confusion, seven weeks after the breach event, there were calls for the elimination of the Orleans Levee Board and other local boards.

 During a special session of the Louisiana Legislature, a bill submitted by Sen. Walter Boasso (D-Arabi) was passed into law, which consolidated the levee boards of various parishes within Greater New Orleans.
 The new legislation was intended to (1) remove distractions, (2) replace parochial flood control with regional flood control, and (3) require commissioners to have professional expertise including hydrology, construction engineering and civil engineering.

 The law created two new regional levee boards, Southeast Louisiana Flood Protection Authority-East and Southeast Louisiana Flood Protection Authority-West, separated by the Mississippi River.
 The Orleans Levee Board ceased to exist on January 1, 2007.
 The new regional flood-protection authorities assumed control of the Board's flood-protection infrastructure.
 Lakefront Airport, the marinas (except for the city-owned Municipal Yacht Harbor), Lakeshore Drive, and the lakefront park system (except for West End Park, administered by New Orleans' Parks and Parkways Department) are now operated and maintained by the Louisiana State Division of Administration.

-Investigative studies completed after the legislation's passage revealed no causal link between the pre-Katrina levee boards and the flooding.
-Nonetheless, the new levee boards are very useful.
-To the extent legally possible and within budget, the East and West Levee Authorities are checking the corps' general plans.
-They are well focused, have relevant expertise and may catch egregious planning and/or design errors."
+Investigative studies completed after the legislation's passage revealed no causal link between the pre-Katrina levee districts and the flooding.
+The most recent article about the breach event, published in 2015 by Water Policy, the official journal of the World Water Council concluded: "...we have not uncovered any information that would suggest that the members of the OLB who served on the Engineering Committee or the OLD staff engineers behaved irresponsibly or in a manner that did not place the interests of the city residents at the forefront."

 The levee breach event was a pivotal moment in American history.
 The nation took a different path due to the flooding event.
 The myriad changes to national policy as a result of this lynchpin moment include, but are not limited to, the following: Nationwide assessment of levees, First-ever National Levee Safety Act, National Flood Risk Management Program, Reform of the Army Corps of Engineers and Changes in Levee Building by the Corps.

 Since sixty-two percent of American people lives in counties protected by levees, these changes to national policy can be interpreted as making the majority of the national population safer.